andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/docs/context/PRD_COMPLETE.md

 - Bootstrap 5 for layout and components
 - Bootstrap Icons for icons
 - Custom CSS for Indiana University branding and color scheme
-- Override Bootstrap default colors with IU crimson and cream palette
+- Override Bootstrap default colors with IU crimson and white palette
+- **UI Standardization:**
+  - All filter/sort boxes use consistent styling across all pages
+  - Form inputs standardized: `form-control-sm` and `form-select-sm` for uniform heights
+  - Button standardization: Apply and Reset buttons have consistent height (`py-2`), width (side-by-side use `flex-fill`, separate columns use `w-100`), and font size (`0.875rem`)
+  - Label standardization: All labels use consistent margin (`mb-1`), font size (`0.875rem`), and font weight (`fw-semibold`)
+  - Consistent spacing and alignment throughout filter/sort interfaces for improved usability

 ---